agadient/SDI_Capstone_Frontend/README.md

 the frontend, run `npm run test`.
 Make sure the backend endpoints and database are both up before running the tests.
 # Coverage #

-To test the code coverage, run `npm run
+To test the code coverage, run `npm run test`